BlackRock Center for the

 in Germantown, MD, a suburb of Washington, DC.
 For more information, please

-Gallery Spaces: It is now possible to install artwork in the galleries at BlackRock using alternatives to the cable hanging system (including using nails, screws, and other fasteners).
+Gallery Spaces: It is now possible to install artwork in the galleries at BlackRock using alternatives to the cable hanging system, including using nails, screws, and other fasteners.
 The Kay Gallery, located on the main level, has 1500 square feet of exhibition space with 16-foot-high walls topped by clerestory windows.
-The Terrace Gallery, located on the upper level, has areas open to the two-story atrium with high ceilings, a wall of windows and up to 140 linear feet of wall space.
+The Terrace Gallery, located on the upper level, has high ceilings with up to 140 linear feet of wall display space, areas open to the two-story atrium and a wall of windows.
 A limited number of pedestals are available for three dimensional work.
 It is highly recommended that artists, curators, and group coordinators visit BlackRock to become familiar with the exhibition spaces.

-Eligibility: Individuals over the age of 18 who are artists, independent curators, or coordinators for artist groups and artist collectives and reside in Delaware, Maryland, Pennsylvania, Virginia, Washington, DC, or West Virginia and are able to provide delivery of all artwork in the exhibition to our gallery space in Germantown, MD.
-BlackRock Center for the Arts is a nonprofit 501(c)3 organization and does not have funding to pay for artwork shipping, transportation or artist travel expenses.
+Eligibility: Individuals over the age of 18 who reside in the Mid-Atlantic region (Maryland, Washington, DC, Virginia, West Virginia, Pennsylvania, or Delaware) may submit.
+Artists must be able to provide delivery of all artwork in the exhibition to our gallery space in Germantown, MD.
+BlackRock Center for the Arts is a nonprofit 501(c)3 organization and currently does not have funding to pay for artwork shipping, transportation, or artist travel expenses.

 Selection Process: Exhibition Proposals may be submitted year round.
 Each year, all exhibition proposals received by February 1 will be included in the annual review by a panel of arts professionals.
-The panel may include museum curators, art consultants, art critics, independent curators, art historians, art educators and accomplished artists who will review completed proposals make selections in consultation with the Gallery Director.
+The panel may include museum curators, art consultants, art critics, independent curators, art historians, art educators and accomplished artists who will review completed proposals and make selections in consultation with the Gallery Director.
 Considerations used to evaluate proposals include artistic quality, depth of content, originality, relevance, and feasibility.
-Incomplete submission packages will not be reviewed.